-Nevermore Power Level: 10/13 (183/202) [Gold Reward Slot] Trade-Offs: +2 Attack / -2 Damage; +2 Defense / -2 Toughness Unspent Power Points: 19 In Brief: The young apprentice and sidekick of the Raven, Nevermore is preparing himself to take on that legendary crime-fighting mantle one day soon.
-Alternate Identity: Aleksander Garen Nakani (Birth Name/legal name); Svarog (Name assigned by the Blood Dragons) Identity: Secret Birthplace: Rustavi, Georgia Occupation: Student (Claremont); Crimefighter Affiliations: Claremont Academy; Raven "family"; Blood Dragon Scoiety (former) Family: Henrik and Maral Nakani (biological parents, deceased); Loren and Melissa Barbeau (adoptive parents) Description: Age: 18 (DoB: December 12, 1997) Apparent Age: N/A Gender: Male Ethnicity: Armenian and Ossetian Height: 5'10" Weight: 160 lbs.
+Raven Power Level: 11/13 (205/205) [Gold Reward Slot] Trade-Offs: +2 Attack / -2 Damage; +2 Defense / -2 Toughness Unspent Power Points: 0 In Brief: The newest holder of the mantle of the Raven, the third hero to bear this name has large shoes to fill as he steps into this role.
+Alternate Identity: Aleksander Garen Nakani (Birth Name/legal name); Svarog (Name assigned by the Blood Dragons) Identity: Secret Birthplace: Rustavi, Georgia Occupation: College Student (Freedom City College); Crimefighter Affiliations: Raven "family"; Claremont Academy (Alumnus); Blood Dragon Society (former) Family: Henrik and Maral Nakani (biological parents, deceased); Loren and Melissa Barbeau (adoptive parents) Description: Age: 20 (DoB: December 12, 1997) Apparent Age: N/A Gender: Male Ethnicity: Armenian and Ossetian Height: 6'1" Weight: 200 lbs.
 Eyes: Grey Hair: Black

-Aleksander is a lean young man, clearly in the midst of his growth spurt.
-He avoids teenage awkwardness only due to over a decade of conditioned "training" and a few years of more natural training, and thus an instinctive sense of balance and poise.
-His frame is well-muscled, but he clearly favors speed and tone over sheer power.
+Aleksander is an athletic young man, whose frame balances speed, agility, and power.
+Thanks to his "rigorous" upbringing and years of training under Callie Summers, he moves with an instinctive sense of balance and poise.
 His deeply bronzed skin has no blemishes, and his face is free of scarring.
 His forearms, hands, lower legs, and torso bear a scattering of small, light scars, the sort one would associate with intense martial training.
 The long, thin scars on his back, faded for years now, are decidedly not from training.

 His grey eyes peer out keenly from slightly thick eyebrows, always observing.
 He doesn't have the furtive manner one would associate with a guilty party; instead, it's the keen observation of all those around him, and his environment.
 When he does focus on an item, person, or object, his gaze can be quite piercing indeed.

-His somewhat angular face has trouble frowning, and quite often, Aleksander's smiling or smirking about one thing or another.
+His face bears notable angles, but avoids the severity many might think such features would lend to him; his smooth, clean-shaven skin lessens the impact of his bone structure a fair bit.
+He almost seems to have trouble frowning, and quite often, Aleksander's smiling or smirking about one thing or another.
 If he becomes angry, though, it is somewhat like a storm rolling over the plains.

 His dark hair has just a bit of curl to it, and while he keeps it neat, it reaches down to the bottom of his neck.
 Typically he just wears it combed back, but when training he'll keep it tied in a tight ponytail.